babynus/projeqtor/branches/V7.2/projeqtor/docs/user/Administration.rst

               * Off days in real work allocation will not send you an alert.

- .. compound:: **Send alert to resource**
+ .. compound:: **Select how to send alert to each profil **

-      * Select how send alert to ressource, Internal alert, email, both or none.
+      * Internal alert, email, both or none.

- .. compound:: **Send alert to project leader**

-      * Select how send alert to project leader

- .. compound:: **Send alert to team manager**

-      * Select how send alert to team manager
-.. rubric:: Section: Automatic planning calculation

 .. rubric:: GENERAL SECTION 8 : System